Guanacaste Conservation Area: Daniel Janzen

+This visionary approach culminated in the formal establishment of the ACG in the 1990s, unifying Santa Rosa, Guanacaste, Rincón de la Vieja, and Junquillal Bay national parks into a single administrative entity.

 Land use

 Guanacaste Conservation Area is a conglomeration of several national parks and other natural areas.
 Over time, more areas have been protected as the ecological importance and uniqueness of different ecosystems were realized.
 Much of the acquired land was subjected to human use for around 400 years.
 Such activities included deforestation, agriculture, hunting, and animal grazing.
 A major issue with this was fire spreading from the new grasslands that resulted from land clearing to the remaining tropical dry forest fragments.
 Today, the Guanacaste area has experienced some successful secondary forest re-growth.
 After forests were heavily felled due to increased colonization and a growing beef industry between the 1950s and 1980s, Guanacaste tropical dry forest cover expanded to 47.9% in 2005.

 Formation

 Guanacaste Conservation Area started with the creation of the 10,400 acre Santa Rosa National Park in 1971 under the Executive Decree 1562-A/71.
 In 1973, the Rincón de la Vieja National Park was created under law No. 5398.
 In 1988, Junquillal Bay Wildlife Refuge was donated and incorporated into the conservation area.
 Originally proposed by Daniel H. Janzen and his wife, Winnie Hallwachs, in 1986, Guanacaste National Park was established in 1989 by Executive Decree 19124-MIRENEM/89.
 1989 also saw the creation of Área de Conservación Guanacaste.
 This area is composed of Santa Rosa National Park, Rincón de la Vieja National Park, Junquillal Bay Wildlife Refuge, and Guanacaste National Park.
 The most recent addition to this grouping is the Santa Elena Sector, added in 2004.
 The ACG was legally added as a part of the National System of Conservation Areas in 1994 by Executive Decree 22909.

 The entire Guanacaste Conservation Area has had more additions to it throughout its history.
 In 1987, the Murciélago Islands archipelago and 6 km of ocean extending out from the Santa Elena Peninsula were also protected.
 Also in 1987 was the incorporation of 7,000 ha of donated experimental forest stations.
 Further adding to the protected area was the acquisition of 2,000 acre of farms with forests and pastures between the Cacao and Rincón de la Vieja volcanos.
 This great level of historical (and ongoing) land acquisition results in the Guanacaste Conservation Area housing a plethora of plant and animals species; it is approximated that it protects approximately 2.4% of the world's terrestrial biodiversity (around 375,000 species).

 The Área de Conservación Guanacaste has been praised by scientists as a successful example of upgrading protected areas, a process in which conservation areas are expanded via the acquisition of new territory while also providing benefits to neighboring communities of people.